dell/csm-docs/content/v3/csidriver/installation/helm/unity.md

 ## Volume Snapshot Class

 A wide set of annotated storage class manifests have been provided in the [csi-unity/samples/volumesnapshotclass/](https://github.com/dell/csi-unity/tree/main/samples/volumesnapshotclass) folder.
 Use these samples to create new Volume Snapshot to provision storage.

-### What happens to my existing Volume Snapshot Classes?

-*Upgrading from CSI Unity XT v2.1.0 driver*:
-The existing volume snapshot class will be retained.

-*Upgrading from an older version of the driver*:
-It is strongly recommended to upgrade the earlier versions of CSI Unity XT to v1.6.0 or higher, before upgrading to v2.3.0.

 ## Storage Classes